 After a candidate has passed the CPA exam, the applicant must submit a license application along with written confirmation of one year of recent qualifying experience.
-One year of full time –or 2,000 hours of part time– qualifying work experience, obtained within the last four years, is the minimum.
-The overall time to qualify may in some cases be longer than a year because, as noted below, supervision by an outside CPA may be intermittent.
+One year of full time — or 2,000 hours of part time — qualifying work experience, obtained within the last four years, is the minimum.
+The overall time to qualify may in some cases be longer than a year because, as noted below, verifying supervision by an outside CPA may be intermittent.
 The experience can be satisfied in more than one employment positions, in public practice, industry or government, and can be satisfied inside and/or outside of Louisiana.

 The nature of the applicant’s job duties, the complexity and diversity, are considered and must be confirmed by the employer(s).
 Part time hours must be fully documented by timesheets and/or payroll records.

-The CPA supervisor may confirm the dates, job titles and description of the applicant’s experience with the employer — if this is appropriate to the employer organization.
-In any event, licensed CPA supervisor(s) must provide letter(s) to the applicant (addressed to the State Board) explaining and confirming the supervision with the application.
+The CPA may confirm the dates, job titles and description of the applicant’s experience with the employer — if this is appropriate to the employer organization.
+In any event, licensed CPA(s) must provide letter(s) to the applicant (addressed to the State Board) explaining and verifying accounting-related work experience with the application.
 (By “licensed” we mean a CPA who has an active right to practice in some state and is taking and reporting mandatory CPE to his/her state board.)
-Any period of time in which the CPA / supervisor’s license has lapsed, would typically not be counted by the Board.
+Any period of time in which the CPA’s license has lapsed would typically not be counted by the Board.

-With regard to supervision, the CPA supervision may be received internally from a licensed CPA manager –or– from an external CPA as follows:
+With regard to verification, it may be received internally from a licensed CPA manager -– or — from an external CPA as follows: